kasuken/tab-stack-extension/README.md

 {
   "permissions": [
-    "tabs",      // Required for tab querying and management "storage"    // For user preferences and settings ]
+    "tabs",      // Required for tab querying and management "storage",   // For user preferences and settings "bookmarks"  // For saving tabs to favorites
+  ]
 }
 ```